lino-framework/book/docs/tutorials/polls/mysite/index.rst

   method which returns a HTML fragment that displays a button-like link which will run the action when clicked.
 More about this in :ref:`dev.actions`.

+- The :func:`fdl` function is a Lino-specific template function.
+These are documented in :doc:`/user/templates_api`.

 As a result, our main window now features a summary of the currently